iksnae/actual-intelligence/book/en/chapter-02/04-context-and-conversation.md

 **Solution:** Start the new session with a brief summary of the previous conversation and any important conclusions reached.

-**Example:** "Yesterday we discussed marketing strategies for my small bakery business.
+**Example:** `Yesterday we discussed marketing strategies for my small bakery business.
 We concluded that focusing on local social media and community events would be most effective given my limited budget.
-Today I'd like to develop a specific 3-month content plan based on those approaches."
+Today I'd like to develop a specific 3-month content plan based on those approaches.`

 #### Challenge: Redirecting a Conversation That's Off Track